Prospective and Transfer Student Advising

 Why should I meet with an advisor?

 Advisors can help you create a plan of study for the next few quarters, or help you plan out courses until you have graduated.
-They can also help you declare into your pre-major which will give you priority access to certain classes necessary for your chemistry or biochemistry major.
+They can also help you declare into the Pre-Major which will give you priority access to certain classes necessary for your chemistry or biochemistry major.